Weightlifting Photo Gallery

 In 1960, he became recreational supervisor for the City of Lafayette.
 He was very successful in discovering and developing young lifters, including National Collegiate Champions Gene Hebert, Mike Thompson, Dick Fleming, Jimmy Reinhardt and Walter Imahara.
 His work inspired many other young men from Vermilion Parish to enter the sport of weightlifting, including Terry Perrin, Warren Perrin, Bill LeBlanc, Jay Trahan, Mack Schriefer, Stafford Palombo, Glyn Viltz Cliff LeBlanc and Weldon Granger.

 In 1949, contacted the SAAU and sponsored a novice weightlifting meet in Abbeville, the first such event in south Louisiana.
 Fifty years ago, in 1956, with the support of SLI Dean Glynn Abel, four members of “Mike's Gym," who were SLI students, qualified for the National Collegiate Weightlifting Championship in .
 Team members included: Stansbury, Stafford Palombo, Cliff LeBlanc and Walter Imahara.
-The following year, with the addition of Louise Riecke (who later set a world snatch record of 325 pounds), the team was successful in winning the first National Collegiate Weightlifting Championships for SLI.
+The following year, with the addition of Louis Riecke (who later set a world snatch record of 325 pounds), the team was successful in winning the first National Collegiate Weightlifting Championships for the university.
 Later, the weightlifting teams at USL won seven additional National Collegiate Championships in 1963, 1965, 1966, 1967, 1968, 1970 and 1971.
 In recognition of his support of the program, he will be honored, along with other members of the UL weightlifting teams, at the half-time of the UL football game on December 2nd.

 Following the game, Stansbury will be inducted into the “Order of Living Legends" by the Acadian Museum of Erath.
 Stansbury has three degrees from UL: In 1954 he received a BS in Business Administration, in 1956 a BA in Liberal Arts and in 1960 a BS in Art Education.